firstbatchxyz/dria-blog/docs/factory/simple.md

 ---
 categories:
 - Software Engineering
-description: Explore a Singleton task for text generation with the GEMMA2_9B_FP16 model.
-Perfect for quick and efficient NLP solutions.
+description: Explore a Singleton task for generating text based on prompts using the GEMMA2 model in Python with Dria API.
 tags:
 - text generation
-- singleton pattern
-- NLP
-- GEMMA2 model
 - Python
+- Dria API
+- GEMMA model
+- Singleton pattern
 ---

 # Simple